Habib Bourguiba: From negotiation attempt to confrontation

 In the start of 1936, due to the ineffective policy of Peyrouton, the French government proceeded to his replacement with Armand Guillon, designated in March whose mission is to reinstate peace.
 Therefore, he succeeded in putting an end to two years of colonial repression, promoting dialogue and freeing the nationalist detainees on 23 April.
 Thus, Bourguiba was sent to Djerba where he was visited by the newly settled resident-general who was ready to negotiate with him, aiming to put an end to the conflicts and pursue a new liberal and humane policy.
 On 22 May, Bourguiba was freed of all charges and had the permission to regain his home in Tunis, alongside his fellow detainees.
 Meanwhile, in France, the Popular Front ascended with the settlement of Leon Blum's cabinet in June.
 This was a great opportunity for the leaders, who had always been close to the socialists.
 Soon, they met Guillon who promised to restore restricted liberties.
 Very satisfied by their interview with Guillon, the leaders were convinced that the ascending of the Blum ministry and the arrival of Guillon as head of the colonial government would be the start of flourishing negotiations which would lead to independence, even though they did not state it publicly.

 On 10 June, the National Council of Neo-Destour gathered to establish a new policy towards this change in the French government.
 It ended with the endorsement of the new French policy and elaboration upon a series of feasible requests, to which the Neo-Destour expected a quick resolution.
 At the end of the meeting, Bourguiba was sent to Paris to set forth the platform of the party.
-In France, he became close to the Tunisian nationalist students such as Habib Thameur, Hédi Nouira and Slimane Ben Slimane.
+In France, he became close to such Tunisian nationalist students as Habib Thameur, Hédi Nouira and Slimane Ben Slimane.
 Furthermore, he met under-secretary of state for foreign affairs, Pierre Viénot, on 6 July 1936.
 This publicly stated interview was unpopular among the French colonialists in Tunisia, which led later meetings to be conducted secretly.
 But French authorities were opposed to the hopes of Tunisian militants, and some of them even thought that it was a mere illusion.
 When he returned to Tunis, in September, the political atmosphere had changed with the re-establishment of liberties, which permitted the expansion of Neo-Destour and an increase in its members.